A Guide to Recovery and Assistance Options for Mental Health and Addiction

 Addiction and mental health disorders can trigger and worsen each other’s symptoms.
 For patients and their loved ones, access to integrated, customized treatments, support, and encouragement from loved ones and medical professionals is crucial to the recovery process.

-If you are looking for addiction or mental health treatment in Southern California, Mission Harbor Behavioral Health is located in Santa Barbara, and we offer multiple levels of care.
+If you are looking for addiction or mental health treatment in Southern California, Mission Harbor Behavioral Health has locations Santa Barbara and more locations, and we offer multiple levels of care.
 Our services include partial hospitalization as well as intensive outpatient services.
 We also have an outpatient program for adolescents.
 We offer various treatment tracks, including services for substance abuse and mental health.
 In addition, we can provide a working professionals program to meet the needs of those who are balancing the demands of treatment and work.
 Mission Harbor is proud to accept multiple insurance providers to cover the cost of treatment.
 Contact us today to determine the best option for you.

 Updated content on 4/27/2021